j0lvera/conventions/react/vite.md

 - **{Feature}.api.ts**: Functions to call APIs using TanStack Query
 - **{Feature}.types.ts**: Types for all components, including request payloads and API responses
-- **{Feature}.page.tsx**: Page component that renders at a specific route (e.g., "/projects/")
 - **{Feature}.form.tsx**: Form component for adding/editing resources via API
 - **{Feature}.table.tsx**: Container component that displays resources in a table with pagination and CRUD actions
 - **{Feature}.detail.tsx**: Component to display detailed information about a single resource
+- **index.ts**: Optional barrel file re-exporting key modules from the feature.

+Page components (e.g., `{Feature}.page.tsx`) are located in a separate top-level `Pages` directory.
+See the project structure diagram in `react/examples.md`.

 **Rationale**: This separation creates a predictable file structure that clearly defines responsibilities, making it easier for developers to locate specific functionality and maintain separation of concerns.
+Page components are grouped separately for clarity in routing.

 ## Naming Conventions [IMPORTANT]